-Entrepreneurship is the process of starting a business, typically a start-up company offering a product, process or service.
+Entrepreneurship is the process of starting a business.
+It is typically a start-up company offering a product, process or service.
 Being an entrepreneur is a high-risk, high-reward position.
-Entrepreneurship involves a continuous search for new ideas, a willingness to take responsibility and the determination to put mind to a task and see it through from inception to completion.
-Yes, I know that these are well-known facts all thanks to the several Ted Talks on a career in entrepreneurship!
+Entrepreneurship involves a continuous search for new ideas and a willingness to take responsibility.
+It is the determination to put the mind to a task and see it through, from inception to completion.
+Yes, I know that these are well-known facts, all thanks to Ted Talks.

-But, let’s learn a bit more about entrepreneurship than those ‘super-cool-we-did-so-well’ videos.
-What does an entrepreneur do??
-What makes a great entrepreneur??
-What does it take to start your own venture??
-It’s not as easy as uploading the video.
-Is it??
+But, let’s learn a bit more about entrepreneurship, other than those ‘super-cool-we-did-so-well’ videos.
+What does an entrepreneur do and what makes you a great entrepreneur?
+What does it take to start your own venture?
+It’s not as easy as uploading that video, is it?

-“Entrepreneurship is a systematic innovation, which consists of the purposeful and organized search for changes, and it is the systematic analysis of the opportunities such changes might offer for economic and social innovation.”
-Peter Drucker
+“Entrepreneurship is a systematic innovation.
+It consists of the purposeful and organized search for changes, and it is the systematic analysis of the opportunities such changes might offer for economic and social innovation.” – Peter Drucker

-To put it very simply, an entrepreneur is someone who perceives prospect, systematizes resources needed for developing that opportunity and exploits it.
-Laptops, motorbikes, mobile phones, credit cards, courier service, and ready to eat foods are all examples of entrepreneurial ideas that got converted into products or services.
+To put it very simply, an entrepreneur is someone who perceives prospects.
+They systematize resources needed for developing an opportunity and exploit them.
+Laptops, motorbikes, mobile phones, credit cards, courier service, and ready to eat foods; are all examples of entrepreneurial ideas that got converted into products or services.

 Technological progress is a crucial component of the boom in self-employment.
-We can credit it to technology advancement because, as long as someone has a smartphone, tablet or laptop with an internet connection, he/ she can run an office online and communicate with billions of people at a faster rate with limited difficulties hence making business easy and cheap.
+We can credit it to technological advancement.
+As long as someone has a smartphone, tablet or laptop with an internet connection, they can run an office online.
+They can also communicate with billions of people at a faster rate with limited difficulties, hence, making business easy and cheap.

-In India, sadly society plays a major role in determining your status.
+In India, sadly, society plays a major role in determining your status.
 A change in mindsets is one of the major reasons that entrepreneurship is on the rise.
-Yes, there are still the “oh kitna bada hogaya hai” aunties and the “kya business karoge? sabji bechoge?”
-Tauji’s, but the whole of society is changing its perception towards start-ups.
-We are not only realizing the importance but also encouraging new ideas.
+Yes, there are still the “oh kitna bada hogaya hai” aunties and the “kya business karoge? sabji bechoge?” uncles, and always will.
+But, the whole of society is changing its perception towards start-ups.
+We are not only realizing its importance but also encouraging new ideas.

-Moreover, there is an entire global opportunity knocking our doors.
-Across diverse sectors internationally, the “made in India” tag, much like the “made in China”, is now an increasingly respected brand, valued for quality, dependability, and competitiveness.
-The world is now our market and our opportunity
+Moreover, there is an entire global opportunity knocking on our doors.
+Across diverse sectors internationally, the “Made in India” tag, much like the “Made in China”, is now an increasingly respected brand.
+It is valued for quality, dependability, and competitiveness.
+The world is now our market and our opportunity.

 So, who made it big in this industry?

-Entrepreneurship is not new to India, with several India-based companies constantly getting a place in the Fortune 500 companies and countless entrepreneurs finding a place on the Forbes list of richest people.
+Entrepreneurship is not new to India.
+Several India-based companies are constantly getting a place in the Fortune 500 companies.
+Similarly, countless entrepreneurs are finding a place on the Forbes list of richest people.
 Believe it or not, the Tata’s and Birla’ were once start-ups.
-Nothing reads more encouragingly than the true success story of visionary entrepreneurs, who started from scratch and rose to the top of their game over the years.
+Nothing reads more encouragingly than the true success story of visionary entrepreneurs.
+People who started from scratch and rose to the top of their game over the years.

-- Ola #ChaloNiklo: One of the fastest-growing businesses in India, OLA was founded by Bhavish Agrawal and Ankit Bhati in 2010 and it has today become the best personal transportation app of India.
-Innovation and strong entrepreneurial skills have raised Ola to a level that now it has spread from transportation to grocery and food delivery.
+- Ola #ChaloNiklo: One of the fastest-growing businesses in India, OLA was founded by Bhavish Agrawal and Ankit Bhati in 2010.
+It has today become the best personal transportation app of India.
+Innovation and strong entrepreneurial skills have raised Ola to a sky-high level.
+Now, it has spread from transportation, to grocery and food delivery.
 Today, Ola has more than 2 lakh cars associated with it and the gross valuation of the company is around $5 billion.
 Ola tells us that if you have an idea, the best thing to do is ChaloNiklo (Get set go).

 - OYO Rooms #AurKyaChahiye: Already being counted among the next start-up unicorns, Oyo room is an inspiring success story.
 Founded in 2013 by a 22-year-old entrepreneur, Ritesh Agrawal, Oyo Rooms has become the first preference for budget hotel booking.
 Ritesh started his entrepreneurial journey when he was 17 years old.
 In 2013 Oyo rooms started with one hotel in one city and today it is associated with over 4000 hotels in more than 140 cities.
 This start-up story tells us that if you have a strong belief in your idea and the passion to chase your dreams, Aur Kya Chahiye (What else is needed)?

 - The Viral Fever (TVF) #NoCountryForFunnyMen: Entrepreneurship is not a matter of joke!
-Well not always.
+Well, not always.
 Arunabh Kumar, an IIT Kharagpur alumnus, started TVF as an online youth entertainment channel in 2010.
-Arunabh believed that his ideas can get good reception among the teens o the nation, but he couldn’t convince the same to the leading media houses and was rejected from channels like MTV and Channel V. Today TVF is not only hugely popular among teens, it has gathered huge sponsors and advertisements and has a viewership of more than 12.5 lakhs.
-TVF success proves that contrary to their motto, there is indeed a country for funny men.
+Arunabh believed that his ideas can get good reception among the teens of the nation, but he couldn’t convince the same to the leading media houses.
+He was rejected by channels like MTV and Channel V. Today, TVF is not only hugely popular among teens, it has also gathered huge sponsors and advertisements.
+It has a viewership of more than 12.5 lakhs.
+TVF success proves that contrary to their motto, there is indeed a country for funny men and women.

-Some say it is best to start up in college itself when energy and risk-taking capacity is at its peak.
-Others say it is best first to work for a few years before taking the plunge and build a firm base of experience and financial resources.
-The pursuit of these opportunities demands an indomitable spirit of entrepreneurship.
+Some say it is best to start up in college itself.
+This is when energy and risk-taking capacity is at its peak.
+Others say it is best to first work for a few years before taking the plunge.
+Here, you need to build a firm base of experience and financial resources.
+The pursuit of these opportunities demands an unbeatable spirit of entrepreneurship.

 Education in the Right Direction

 Gone are the days where an idea, and a little Baap-ka-paisa of a 12th-pass-ladka would do miracles.
-You can’t control everything about your business, and adaptation is vital to survival.
+You can’t control everything about your business, and adaptation is vital for survival.
 Education imbibes these qualities in you.
-Attending a business school to be an entrepreneur can help you channelize your creativity, participate in business plan competitions, earn an MBA and launch a business.
+Attending a business school to be an entrepreneur can help

-An entrepreneurship degree is an academic degree awarded to students who have completed a college, university, or business school program related to entrepreneurship or small business management.
+An entrepreneurship degree is an academic degree.
+It is awarded to students who have completed college, university, or business school program related to entrepreneurship or small business management.
 In the two-year program, you’ll learn all strategically organizing factors of production and the process of maximizing profits.
 Some colleges you can look up are:

 - S P Jain School of Global Management, Mumbai